-The original basis of the frequency approach is derived from the works of Dvorak [Nakic-Alfirevic and Durek] who is famous for designing alternate versions of the key board layout used on English typewriters and computers today.
+The original basis of the frequency approach is derived from the works of Dvorak [Nakic-Alfirevic and Durek] who is famous for designing alternate versions of the key board layout used on English typewriters and computers.
 To simplify the concepts explained in the related works chapter, Dvorak examined which letters are most frequently used in the English language and relocated their positions to allow for easier and less strenuous typing.
 This concept of common characters in English words brought forth a very powerful idea, what if we check the frequency of ASCII characters found in lines of both English prose style comments and commented out code and compared them against each other?
 What the data shows us when analyzing the results of these frequencies is that there are key differences between English prose and commented out code, and not only are these differences present, some of them are quite extreme.
-As shown in Fig ## large frequency differences, there are thirteen symbols which have a frequency near to or greater than one percent more common in commented out code versus in a standard comment.
+As shown in Figure 2 large frequency differences, there are thirteen symbols which have a frequency near to or greater than one percent more common in commented out code versus in a standard comment.
 The most staggering of these numbers is actually the frequency of spaces found in commented out code, for which a number of assumptions are made.
 Likely, one of the largest reasons for this is good indentation practices leaving large amounts of whitespace in commented out code.
 However, upon closer analysis of some samples where spacing rates were particularly high it was noted that the average character length of terms tended to be much shorter in commented out code, a prime example being:

 // i = a + b;

 In this example the average size of a term is roughly 1 character and a total of five non-space based characters being present, now when you consider the fact that there is also eight spaces in the line, that means that the spaces are making up over 50% of the lines total number of characters.
-Further, taking into consideration Mayzner’s [cite] work in 1965 and Googles[cite] follow-on research using modern computational methods, it has been determined that the average length of an English word is 4.7 characters.
+Further, taking into consideration Mayzner’s [cite] work and Googles[cite] follow-on research using modern computational methods, it has been determined that the average length of an English word is 4.7 characters.
 This means that in the same space of total characters, fifteen, on average 3 words would fit, assuming that it ends in a period and contains 2 spaces.
-Importantly, what this means is that spaces would be making up about 13% of the total number of characters in the line which is roughly 80% less spaces than the commented out code example.
+Importantly, what this means is that spaces would be making up about 13% of the total number of characters in the line which is roughly 80% less spaces than the commented-out code example.
 These methods continue to hold true at different frequencies for a wide variety of different characters besides the ones mentioned previously, though in smaller amounts.